rsummers11/NIH_CADLab_Body_Composition/README.md

 ### Important Notes:
 - The `model_weights` folder should contain `fold0`, `fold1`, etc.
 - The program attempts to create file links first; it will fall back to file copy if linking fails.
+- The use of this software is subject to the Terms of Use document in this repository.

 ## Citing This Work